-NOTE: The revision of this Import Alert, dated 09/21/2023, removes PAC code and updates the guidance section.
+NOTE: The revision of this Import Alert, dated 05/19/2026, updates the guidance section, including Agency contacts.
 Changes to the import alert are bracketed by asterisks (***).
 Unapproved new drugs present public health and safety risks because they have not been reviewed by FDA for safety or effectiveness.
 Without FDA review, there is no way to know if these drugs are safe and effective for their intended use, whether they are manufactured in a way that ensures consistent drug quality, or whether their labels are complete and accurate.
 Unapproved new drugs have resulted in patient harm, and the agency works to protect patients from the risks posed by these drugs.
 In part, the Federal Food, Drug, and Cosmetic Act (FD&C Act) defines "drug" as (B) articles intended for use in the diagnosis, cure, mitigation, treatment, or prevention of disease in man or other animals; and (C) articles (other than food) intended to affect the structure or any function of the body of man or other animals; and (D) articles intended for use as a component of any article specified in clause (B) or (C).
 Under section 201 (p) of the FD&C Act, a drug is a new drug if it "is not generally recognized, among experts qualified by scientific training and experience to evaluate the safety and effectiveness of drugs, as safe and effective for use under the conditions prescribed, recommended, or suggested in the labeling thereof" (i.e., not GRAS/E).
 Further, under section 201(p) of the FD&C Act, a drug that is so recognized is still a new drug if it has not been used to a material extent or for a material time under such conditions.
 In general, "new drugs" may not be introduced or delivered for introduction into interstate commerce without an approved application from FDA in effect, as described in section 505(a) of the FD&C Act, 21 U.S.C.
 355(a), unless they are nonprescription drugs governed by and lawfully marketed under section 505G of the FD&C Act.

 Unapproved new drugs